newfiesoft/my-style-anytime/README.md

 ## Join us and give us feedback
 - If you like this plugin [My Style Anytime](https://wordpress.org/plugins/my-style-anytime/), share your experience and [Ratings with us](https://wordpress.org/support/plugin/my-style-anytime/reviews/#new-post).
-- Would you like to support the advancement of this plugin?
-[Donate](https://newfiesoft.com/donate/) to this plugin.
+- Would you like to support the advancement of this plugin? you can Sponsor us on [GitHub](https://github.com/sponsors/newfiesoft) or you can visit our [Donate](https://newfiesoft.com/donate/) page.